dubdia/mavs-rc/README.md

 Crashes or Non-start Issues

 - Check Logs: Review the log files for clues: _%APPDATA%/mavs-rc/rc.log_
 - Reset Application Data: If issues persist, try deleting the application data directory.
-Ensure you back up important configurations such as _sshServers.json_ beforehand: %APPDATA%/mavs-rc/
+You may want to back up important configurations such as _sshServers.json_ beforehand: _%APPDATA%/mavs-rc/_

 #### Build Issues
-Failed or Erroneous Builds
+Failed Builds

 - Update Node.js: Ensure your Node.js installation is up to date.
 - Verbose Output: Use _npm run makeVerbose_ for more detailed build output.